Beth Condon Memorial Pathway: Course

 In 2000, the pathway was integrated as part of the East Coast Greenway, a project to create a nearly 3,000-mile (4,800-km) urban path linking the major cities of the Atlantic coast, from Calais, Maine, to Key West, Florida, for non-motorized transportation.

 In 2023, allegedly, the pathway will be extended about 2,400 feet (732 m) to the traffic signals at exit 17 of Interstate 295, where it will cross Route 1.
-It will end at the entrance to the Garmin building a few yards beyond the I-295 northbound off-ramp.
+It will end at the entrance to the Garmin building, a few yards beyond the I-295 northbound off-ramp.

 Beth Condon

 Elizabeth Ann Condon was born on November 6, 1977, in Portland, Maine, to Carl and Andrea.
 She was an honors student, a member of the school's soccer team, and played the flute in the school band.
 She was also a member of the school choir and took part in school play productions.

 Condon was killed on August 28, 1993, a few days before her sophomore year at Yarmouth High School was to begin.

-Her funeral was held at the United Methodist Church in Cumberland on September 1, after which she was interred in Freeport's Burr Cemetery, alongside her father, who died in 2018.
+Her funeral was held at the United Methodist Church in Cumberland on September 1, after which she was interred in Freeport's Burr Cemetery.
+Condon's father, Carl, died in 2018 and is buried next to her.

-After her daughter's death, her father established the Beth Condon Scholarship at her former high school.
+After Condon's death, her father established the Beth Condon Scholarship at her former high school.